stacks-network/docs/README.md

 ## Understand how the shared FAQs work

-The FAQ system servers single-sourced content that support the FAQs that appear in blockstack.org, app.co, and stacks.com site.
+The FAQ system servers single-sourced content that support the FAQs that appear in blockstack.org, and stackstoken.com site.
 We have FAQs that fall into these categories:

 * general
 * appusers
 * dappdevs
-* appminers
 * coredevs
 * opensource
 * miscquest